The Parting of the Ways: Plot

-The Ninth Doctor uses the extrapolator on the TARDIS to generate a protective shield around it as he pilots the TARDIS to rescue Rose from the Daleks.
-The Doctor discovers the Daleks' Emperor survived the Time War and escaped to Earth in a crippled ship, where it rebuilt the Dalek race by harvesting DNA material from humanity.
+The Ninth Doctor pilots the TARDIS to rescue Rose from the Daleks.
+The Doctor discovers that the Dalek Emperor survived the Time War and that it rebuilt the Dalek race by harvesting DNA material from kidnapped humans.
+These Daleks, driven insane by their own genetic impurity, have developed a concept of blasphemy and worship the Emperor as a god.
+The Doctor, Rose and Jack escape.

-Returning to Satellite Five, Jack uses the extrapolator to shield the top six floors of the station and sets up defensive positions.
-The Doctor attempts to create a delta wave generator which will destroy the Daleks, but also life on Earth.
-The Doctor tricks Rose into going inside the TARDIS, and remotely directs the TARDIS to return Rose to her home time to keep her safe.
+Returning to the top floor of Satellite Five, the Doctor attempts to create a device, a "Delta Wave", which will destroy the Daleks, but also life on Earth.
+Jack manages to delay the Daleks reaching the Doctor.
+The Doctor tricks Rose into going inside the TARDIS, and remotely directs the TARDIS to return Rose to her home time to keep her safe, asking her to abandon the TARDIS and forget about him.
 The Daleks invade the station, killing everyone in their path.

-Rose notices the words "Bad Wolf"—words which also exist on Satellite Five — on her estate and realises that they are a message rather than a warning.
-She convinces Mickey and Jackie to help her open the heart of the TARDIS.
-Mickey uses a truck borrowed by Jackie to pull the panel on the console open and Rose is bathed in the light of the TARDIS.
+Rose grows despondent at being trapped on Earth while the Doctor fights the Daleks.
+She notices the words "Bad Wolf", words which also exist on Satellite Five, on her estate, and realises that they are a message, rather than a warning.
+She convinces her boyfriend Mickey and mother Jackie to help her open the heart of the TARDIS.
+Mickey uses a truck borrowed by Jackie to pull the panel on the console open, and light from the heart of the TARDIS passes into Rose's body.

-The Daleks reach the top of Satellite Five, killing Jack and Lynda in the process.
-They file into the control room while the Doctor contemplates firing the delta wave, eventually deciding he cannot do it.
-Before the Daleks can kill the Doctor, Rose arrives in the TARDIS, wrapped in the glow of the time vortex.
-She declares that she is the "Bad Wolf", spreading the words "Bad Wolf" throughout time and space as a message to lead her there.
-Rose disintegrates the Dalek fleet.
-The Doctor begs her to relinquish her new power, but instead she resurrects Jack.
-Rose begins to suffer the effects of the power, and the Doctor kisses her, absorbing the entire power of the vortex into his own body to save her life.
-He releases it back into the TARDIS and carries an unconscious Rose back inside.
-They leave in the TARDIS before Jack can get back to them.
-As a result of absorbing the energy of the time vortex, every cell in the Doctor's body begins to die.
-He then regenerates into the Tenth Doctor.
+In the future, the Daleks reach the top of Satellite Five, killing Jack and Lynda in the process.
+The Doctor cannot bring himself to activate the Delta Wave, but before the Daleks can kill the Doctor, Rose arrives in the TARDIS, having absorbed tremendous powers from the TARDIS.
+She spreads the words "Bad Wolf" throughout time and space as a message to lead herself there.
+Rose disintegrates the Dalek fleet, killing the Emperor, and resurrects Jack.
+To save her life, the Doctor absorbs Rose's powers from her, causing him to start dying.
+He and an unconscious Rose leave in the TARDIS before Jack can get back to them.
+Inside the TARDIS, the Doctor regenerates into his tenth incarnation.